Root Me Challenge - JavaScript Code Deobfuscation

 Complex Expressions

-Uses nested operations, type coercion, or dead code to obscure simple logic.
+Uses nested operations or type coercion to obscure simple logic.

 Example: